DaveCaulfield/mkg-north-dublin-martial-arts/README.md

    - A Benefits of Martial Arts section outlines some of the benefits of training martial arts to the user.
    - The benefits listed are weighted more toward the mental benefits as they may be less well known to the user.
 It also gives a less intimating feel to the user.
    - An embedded TedX talk eplains in a more detailed and engaging way what the Filipino martial art of Kali is and the cognitive benfits of it.
-   - The TedX content and colour scheme match the website and re-inforces the benefits of Kali.
+   - The TedX content and its branding colours match the website and re-inforces the benefits of Kali.
 It also promotes the art to the user as it not a widely known martial art.
    - The video does not play automatically and is controlled by the user.

    ![screen shot mkg north dublin benefits section](docs/readme-images/benefits.png)